How Often Should You Brush Your Dog’s Teeth?

 According to the Cornell University College of Veterinary Medicine, successful prevention of gum disease also includes an annual professional checkup.
 Unfortunately, regular at-home dental care often isn’t enough to keep gum disease at bay, especially in smaller breeds and older dogs - those most at risk of periodontal disease.

 Finding the right pet dental insurance helps keep dental costs as low as possible and means you won’t need to compromise on recommended treatments thanks to prohibitive costs.
-With a comprehensive plan, you can receive reimbursement for a wide range of dental procedures, including tooth extractions, root canals, and oral surgeries.
+With a comprehensive plan, you can receive reimbursement for a wide range of dental procedures, including tooth extractions, and oral surgeries.
 This can help alleviate the financial burden of unexpected dental emergencies.

 While pet insurance is a valuable tool, it’s important to note that it doesn’t cover the cost of teeth cleanings and other routine dental care.
 To ensure your dog's optimal dental health, consider adding an optional non-insurance pet wellness plan to your policy.
 This can help cover the cost of preventative care, including dental cleanings, reducing the risk of more serious dental issues down the line.